 One of the most frequently asked questions we are asked from GPs relocating to Australia is ‘where can I work as a GP in Australia’

 Overseas trained GPs in Australia are required to work in a District of Workforce Shortage also known as DWS.
-This is a geographical area in which the local population has less access to Medicare subsidised services compared with the national average.
+This is a geographical area, defined by the Department of Health Australia, in which the local population has less access to Medicare subsidised services compared with the national average.

-The Department of Health is responsible for making DWS determinations and this is reviewed and subject to change annually.
-The DWS restrictions are in place for up to 10 years after you gain registration, known as the ’10 year moratorium.’
+The Department of Health is responsible for making DWS determinations.
+This is reviewed and subject to change on a regular basis.
+Once you obtain medical registration in Australia, the DWS restrictions are in place for up to 10 years after you gain registration, known as the “10 year moratorium.”